GabrielFerraroDev/Cardano-CNFT-Bulk-Purchaser/readme.md

 The `Redeem` module will extract all ADA and every CNFT, and send it back to the specified wallet.

-### Delete
+### DeleteAll

-The `Delete` module will delete all the files inside the address directory.
+The `DeleteAll` module will delete all the files inside the address directory.

 ## Arguments